SNAP Benefits in Wisconsin: How to Apply and Qualify

 How to Contact EBT Customer Service in Wisconsin

-• Hours: Automated services are available 24/7, with live representatives available during business hours.
+The automated system is available 24/7, with live support during business hours.

-• Services: Get general EBT help, activate a new card, check your balance, or report a lost or stolen card.
+Activate your card, check your balance, change your PIN, or report a lost or stolen card.

 See Wisconsin EBT Customer Service Contacts